 Even if it’s only for 20 minutes, do something just for you.
 Get your nails done, get a massage, take a candlelit bubble bath, go for a brisk walk… Spend time breathing deeply and reflecting.
 Make it something you truly enjoy that is also relaxing.
 You will be amazed at how spending dedicated time to relieving stress can change your outlook!

 Give a Thoughtful Gift to Someone You Don’t Get Along With

 I know what you’re thinking: “What the heck, Laura?!”
 Hear me out though.
 Choosing a gift for someone you don’t necessarily love means that you’ll be thinking about that person a little differently.
 You have to consider what they like, what hobbies they have, etc. You may begin to see that person in a different light.
 Plus, when you give a gift, it makes you feel generous and improves your self-esteem.
 Lastly, it will create a positive interaction with a person whom you don’t often have positive interactions with, and spread a little holiday cheer!
 A win-win!

 Have you ever heard that the greatest present you can give is your presence?
 Give your presence to both yourself and others this season.
 Look around you in all you do, and try to notice something you’ve never noticed before.
 Be intentional about it.
 What do you see, hear, or smell that’s new?
 Getting ready for the day, on your way to work, or walking the dog.
 Be with friends and family completely.
 Pay attention to them and what they’re saying.
-Put your phone on silent and keep it in your bag.
+Put your phone on silent and keep it in your bag or pocket.
 Being in the moment helps reduce stress and worry.

 Give Guilt the Boot